liang-ma/BlackScholes_MonteCarlo/README.md

 The result of the call/put payoff price estimation will be printed on standard IO.

 Due to bugs in SDAccel, the kernel (written in C++) cannot be emulated on the CPU right now (see the figure below).
 Only RTL simulation is available.
 However, note that RTL simulation takes a very long time.
-In order to obtain (imprecise) results quickly, the computation cost $C$ can be reduced.
+In order to obtain (imprecise) results quickly, the computation cost C can be reduced.
 For instance, NUM_SIMGROUPS has been set to 2 for the Asian option.

 ![alt text](/figures/CPU_emulation.PNG)